Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Custom software takes longer to build, but it’s designed to support how your business actually operates.
 The payoff is long-term fit rather than short-term convenience.

+The real question isn’t “How fast can we launch?”
 It’s “How well will this still work two or three years from now?”

 Upfront cost vs total cost of ownership

 Off-the-shelf software typically has a lower upfront cost.
 Licensing and subscription pricing are predictable at the start, which can make budgeting easier.
+Free trial periods are often available for off-the-shelf software, allowing businesses to test the product before committing financially.

 Custom software requires a higher initial investment, since you’re paying for design, development, and testing upfront.